 The combined knowledge and experience of the galleries and dealers exhibiting at Cambridge Art Fair will ensure that you are able to find the perfect piece of art to suit you and your needs, even if you don’t know what you are looking for yet!

-With around 40 professional galleries and dealers participating in Cambridge Art Fair, each showing a minimum of 3 artists, you'll be exposed to the work of at least 120 high-quality artists from around the UK and many from abroad.
+With so many professional galleries and dealers participating in Cambridge Art Fair, each showing a minimum of 3 artists, you'll be exposed to the work of hundreds of high-quality artists from around the UK and many from abroad.

 Perhaps you need to source a large, contemporary sculpture for your office reception, a series of classic modern art prints for your conference room, or perhaps a beautiful landscape painting or sculpture for your home.